 Where extreme precision is needed, it's always been a common practice to use an electronically controlled oven to elevate the ambient temperature of the circuitry enough to ensure that atmospheric temperature changes have minimal or no influence over the temperature of the circuitry.
 Needless to say this is only necessary when measurements of much higher accuracy than normal are made - such techniques used to be common in very high precision meters, but are not necessary for the majority of day-to-day applications.
 A modern bandgap reference often provides as much precision as you'll need for most measurements.

-It's unfortunate but inevitable that some people will associate voltage regulators with 'magical' properties, able to somehow affect "time, timing, and space" (sic) as well as sound stage, bass 'authority', treble 'air' and by extension, the taste and mouth feel of one's breakfast cereal.
+It's unfortunate but inevitable that some people will associate voltage regulators with 'magical' properties, able to somehow affect "pace, rhythm, timing, and space" (and no, I don't know what that's supposed to mean either) as well as sound stage, bass 'authority', treble 'air' and by extension, the taste and mouth feel of one's breakfast cereal.
 That last claim is (regrettably) no sillier than any of the others.
 Almost without exception, this is blatant nonsense, and will never be backed up with double blind test results.

 There are a few 'special' designs that seem to have captured attention, but I have no intention of giving them any credence by naming names.
 There are a few (very few!) designs that demand better than normal regulation, usually requiring lower noise than can be achieved with off-the-shelf regulator ICs.
 This is often because the circuit design is also richly steeped in snake oil, and may have particularly poor power supply rejection or be overly sensitive to supply impedance.

 There is no doubt that some of the 'special' regulators can have superlative performance, with much lower noise than common IC types.
 If you wish to experiment, they can be very educational and can provide lots of fun as you experiment with them.
 However, they will not make any competent audio design sound 'better' or even 'different' - especially those using opamps.